8060 165th Avenue NE, Suite 200

-Joe Calise is a New York native, where he earned his BS and MA degrees in Education, who decided to uproot in 2015 and relocate to the Pacific Northwest.
-Since moving to Seattle he has also earned his Project Management Professional certification and led a variety of projects at the organizations that he worked at.
-He has spent his career helping public and private sector organizations improve their operations, streamline technology and increase efficiency in their systems.
+Joe Calise is a New York native, who decided to uproot in 2015 and relocate to the Pacific Northwest.
+Joe earned his BS, from New York Institute of Technology, and MA, from New York University, in Education.
+Since moving to Seattle he has also earned his Project Management Professional and Salesforce Administrator certifications.
+He has spent his career helping public and private sector organizations improve their operations, streamline technology and increase efficiency in their systems and processes.
 For the six years prior to joining NWCCU, Joe worked in K-12 Education, specifically helping to launch and manage a number of charter schools across the nation that specialized in serving marginalized populations.
 Joe is a lifelong technophile, proud dog parent, avid baker and board gamer.

 Executive Vice President